codacy/docs/docs/release-notes/self-hosted/self-hosted-v13.0.0.md

 ## Support for ingress-nginx chart 4.8.3

-This version of Codacy Self-hosted adds support for [ingress-nginx 4.8.3](https://github.com/kubernetes/ingress-nginx/releases/tag/helm-chart-4.8.3), which fixes the following vulnerabilities:
+This version of Codacy Self-hosted adds support for [ingress-nginx chart 4.8.3](https://github.com/kubernetes/ingress-nginx/releases/tag/helm-chart-4.8.3), which fixes the following vulnerabilities:

 -   [CVE-2022\-4886](https://github.com/kubernetes/ingress-nginx/issues/10570)
 -   [CVE-2023\-5043](https://github.com/kubernetes/ingress-nginx/issues/10571)
 -   [CVE-2023\-5044](https://github.com/kubernetes/ingress-nginx/issues/10572)

 !!! note
-    Although [ingress-nginx 4.8.3 officially supports](https://github.com/kubernetes/ingress-nginx/tree/helm-chart-4.8.3#supported-versions-table) Kubernetes **version 1.25** to **1.28**, we tested this version of Codacy Self-hosted using [ingress-nginx 4.8.3](https://github.com/kubernetes/ingress-nginx/releases/tag/helm-chart-4.8.3) on all the [supported Kubernetes versions](https://docs.codacy.com/v13.0/chart/requirements/#kubernetes-or-microk8s-cluster-setup), **1.22.\*** to **1.26.\***.
+    Although [ingress-nginx chart 4.8.3 officially supports](https://github.com/kubernetes/ingress-nginx/tree/helm-chart-4.8.3#supported-versions-table) Kubernetes **version 1.25** to **1.28**, we tested this version of Codacy Self-hosted using [ingress-nginx chart 4.8.3](https://github.com/kubernetes/ingress-nginx/releases/tag/helm-chart-4.8.3) on all the [supported Kubernetes versions](https://docs.codacy.com/v13.0/chart/requirements/#kubernetes-or-microk8s-cluster-setup), **1.22.\*** to **1.26.\***.
 All tests were successful in accordance with our quality assurance standards.

-### Upgrading ingress-nginx to version 4.8.3
+### Upgrading ingress-nginx chart to version 4.8.3

 !!! warning
     -   If you applied **custom configurations** to ingress-nginx different from the Codacy's `values-nginx.yaml` file, follow the [ingress-nginx documentation](https://artifacthub.io/packages/helm/ingress-nginx/ingress-nginx/4.8.3) to upgrade your installation.